isZachariah/RockPaperScissors-react/README.md

 # Project One: Rock, Paper, Scissors #

+I built this first with react, it works.
+You press the play round button and are given 3ish seconds to make your choice which is displayed on the 'battlefield' via the images.
+The winner is then given the point and this goes on until the player selects reset.

+I think I actually learned a ton going about it this way.
+I was inspired to figure out how to create my own useState and useReducer functions once I understood what they do and how essential they are.
+I also am in the process of figuring out how to implement and parse JSX w/o react, using babel or typescript.

 Using much of what you built-in Project 1, you will create a single page Rock, Paper, Scissors Game.

 ### Requirements ###